This post may contain affiliate links. Please read our disclosure policy.

 Pineapple Recipes

-When Dole asked me to create a pineapple recipe with their pineapple many years ago, my reply might have been the fastest yes I’ve ever typed.
-I’ve been partial to Dole ever since I started buying my own groceries.
+When Dole asked me to create a pineapple recipe with their pineapple tidbits many years ago, my reply might have been the fastest yes I’ve ever typed.
+I’ve been partial to Dole pineapple ever since I started buying my own groceries.

 Canned, fresh or frozen, I love pineapple in all forms.
 I didn’t even need to go to the store for the pineapple in this recipe.
 I had several cans ready to use, waiting in my pantry.